Making Your Space Practical, Stylish & Comfortable for Everyone

 Every lounge has a TV nowadays and it can sometimes dominate your thinking when designing the layout of the room.

-What you need to decide firstly is if your lounge is predominantly for socialising and gathering or for watching entertainment on the box.
+What you need to decide firstly is if your lounge is predominantly for socialising and gathering or for watching entertainment on a TV set top box.
 If the latter is the case, then it is important not to fall into the trap of trying to make the TV the main focal point of the room, other than placing it somewhere where watching TV will be comfortable without it dominating proceedings.

 Many home owners mount the TV high up on the wall and all this does is make it the rooms centrepiece.
 A suitable low lying media unit should be more than satisfactory for a smaller sized TV of 40 inches or less.
 If however your TV is on the larger end of the scale, try screening it off when not in use to avoid it becoming the elephant in the room.